Evidence of cosmic-ray acceleration up to sub-PeV energies in the supernova remnant IC 443: Abstract

 \section{Abstract}

 Supernova remnants (SNRs) have been considered as the primary contributors to cosmic rays (CRs) in our Galaxy.
-However, the maximum energy of particles that can be accelerated by shocks of SNRs is uncertain observationally and theoretically, and the role of contribution to CRs around PeV energies by SNRs is unclear.
+However, the maximum energy of particles that can be accelerated by shocks of SNRs is uncertain, and SNRs' contribution to CRs around PeV energies is unclear.
 In this study, we present observations of high-energy $\gamma$-ray emission from the SNR IC 443 using the Large High Altitude Air Shower Observatory (LHAASO).
-The morphological analysis reveals a pointlike source whose location and spectrum are consistent with those of the Fermi-LAT-detected compact source with $\pi^0$-decay signature, and a more extended source which is consistent with a newly discovered source, previously unrecognized by Fermi-LAT.
+The morphological analysis reveals a pointlike source whose location and spectrum are consistent with those of the Fermi-LAT-detected compact source with $\pi^0$-decay signature, and a more extended source that is associated with a newly discovered Fermi source.
 The spectrum of the point source can be described by a power-law function with an index of $\sim3.0$, extending beyond $\sim 30$ TeV without apparent cutoff.
 Assuming a hadronic origin of the $\gamma$-ray emission, the $95\%$ lower limit of accelerated protons reaches about 300 TeV.
-The extended source might be coincident with IC 443, SNR G189.6+3.3 or the putative pulsar wind nebula CXOU J061705.3+222127, and can be explained by either a hadronic or leptonic model.
-The LHAASO results provide compelling evidence that CR protons up to sub-PeV energies can be accelerated by the SNR.
+The extended source might be associated with IC 443, SNR G189.6+3.3 or the putative pulsar wind nebula CXOU J061705.3+222127, and can be explained by either a hadronic or a leptonic model with particles reaching hundreds of TeV.
+These LHAASO results provide compelling evidence that sub-PeV CRs can be accelerated efficiently by shocks of SNRs.

 {\it Introduction.} --- It is widely believed that Galactic sources have the capability to accelerate cosmic rays (CRs) up to energies in the knee region, which represents a distinct break in the CR spectrum around several PeV \cite{2005APh....24....1A,2013FrPhy...8..748G,2008ApJ...678.1165A,2024PhRvL.132m1002C}.
 These sources, known as PeVatrons, remain elusive despite ongoing efforts to identify them.
 Supernova remnants (SNRs), which accelerate energetic particles via the diffusive shock acceleration mechanism, are considered to be promising candidates for PeVatrons \cite{2024NatAs...8..425D}.
 With the nonlinear effect of the diffusive shock acceleration and the possible magnetic field amplification, SNRs are also expected to be able to accelerate CRs to PeV energies \cite{2001RPPh...64..429M,2013MNRAS.431..415B,2024NatAs...8..425D}.
 Observations of ultra-high-energy $\gamma$-ray emission from SNRs, particularly those interacting with dense molecular clouds (MC) \cite{2010ApJ...712.1147J}, are expected to provide direct evidence of whether SNRs can serve as PeVatrons.